umagp/umagp.github.io/content/posts/homepm.md

 Now let’s be honest, it’s very likely that we’ll go with either Ikea or a semi-custom.
 That means I need to take measurements and plot out the various ways of combining the different units.
 I need to choose something that will be available in the exact color and size, with contingencies for discontinued parts if it takes us a year before we get to phase 2.

 If things go wrong on an Ikea or semi-custom build, there’s only me for accountability.
-Paying more means that a fuck up is on the contractor’s dime because they assumed the role of project manager.
-That means, I need to account for whether or not a large mistake on my part could outweigh the cost-saving of being more hands on.
+Paying more means that a fuck-up is on the contractor’s dime because they assumed the role of project manager.
+That means, I need to account for whether or not a large mistake on my part could outweigh the cost-saving of being more hands-on.

 **Next Steps**